 - Vegan diets may be adhered to for health and/or ethical reasons.
 If a person in your group is vegan, no products from animals (any kind of meat, eggs, dairy, or honey) may touch the plant-based ingredients they will eat.
-Note that vegan options also encompass vegetarian, lactose-free, and egg-free requirements.
+Note: vegan options also encompass vegetarian, lactose-free, and egg-free requirements.)

-- Kosher and halal dietary laws reflect religious obligations and must be given the same attention and care shown to food allergy restrictions.
+- Kosher and halal dietary laws reflect religious obligations and should be given the same attention and care shown to food allergy restrictions.

 - Special diets for diabetes, other medical conditions, or weight loss may also be present in your group.